Topological interface states -- a possible path towards a Landau-level laser in the THz regime

-The writing of Eq. (\ref{eq:lln}) unveils the reminiscence of LLs and VP states.
-Indeed, if we linearize the gap inversion over the smooth interface by a linear function connecting a gap parameter of $+\Delta$ in the trivial insulator (at $z<-\ell$) and $-\Delta$ in the topological insulator (at $z>\ell$), \textit{i.e.} $-\Delta z/\ell$, the system may be mapped to the LL problem of massive Dirac fermions \cite{tchoumakov2017volkov}.
-Within this analogy, the variation of the gap parameter in the $z$-direction may be viewed as a vector potential that stems from a ``fake'' magnetic field oriented in the interface, while the physical magnetic field is oriented in the $z$-direction.
-Notice furthermore that the above description can easily be generalized to a situation where the gap in the topological insulator is not of the same size as that in the trivial one \cite{tchoumakov2017volkov}, in which case the effective interface width $l_S$ is determined by an average between the two gaps.
-The analogy between interface width and magnetic field finally yields a physical understanding of the optical selection rules between the levels $(m,n)$ and $(m',n')$, where henceforth the first index indicates the VP band and the second one the physical LL.
-In the Faraday geometry, in which the absorbed or emitted photon propagates in the direction of the magnetic field, angular-momentum conservation imposes that the only optically active transitions involve adjacent LL indices, $n\rightarrow n'=\pm (n\pm 1)$, regardless of the band index $\lambda$.
+The analogy between interface width and magnetic field finally yields a physical understanding of the optical selection rules between the levels $(m,n)$ and $(m',n')$, where I recall that the first index indicates the VP band and the second one the physical LL.
+In the Faraday geometry, in which the absorbed or emitted photon has a wave vector and thus propagates in the direction of the magnetic field,\footnote{I define the Faraday and Voigt geometry with respect to the direction of propagation, which due to Maxwell's equations (in the absence of free charges), $\nabla\cdot \mathcal{B}=0$ and $\nabla\cdot \mathcal{E}=0$ is perpendicular to the polarization plane spanned by the field-components $\mathcal{E}$ and $\mathcal{B}$ of the light field.
+In the Faraday geometry, the external magnetic field is therefore perpendicular to the polarization plane, while it is oriented in the polarization plane in the Voigt geometry.
+In the latter, we need in addition to specify the direction of the $\mathcal{E}$-field, which is parallel to the external magnetic field.} angular-momentum conservation imposes that the only optically active transitions involve adjacent LL indices, $n\rightarrow n'=\pm (n\pm 1)$, regardless of the band index $\lambda$.